rahulcodewiz/recipes-search-engine/README.md

-# FOOD RECIPE SEARCH ENGINE USING ELASTICSEARCH, PYTHON AND FLASK
+# FOOD RECIPE SEARCH ENGINE
+# Demo application using the ELASTICSEARCH, PYTHON AND FLASK

 Please fork this repository and paste the github link of your fork on Microsoft CMT.
 Detailed instructions are on Coursera under Week 1: Course Project Overview/Week 9 Activities.